stopsopa/watchdog/README.md

 - [x] favicon
 - [x] probeClass()->status() - add/calculate next trigger time
 - [x] Flip days selectors next to the datepicker
-- [ ] log stats page, listen to get parameters
+- [x] log stats page, listen to get parameters
-- [ ] (REJECTED) fix resizing of the graph with selection (it would require to convert positon of mouse to percentage of with of the svg - not worth of effort)
+- [x] fix resizing of the graph with selection (it would require to convert positon of mouse to percentage of with of the svg - not worth of effort)
 - [x] buttons to navigate from logs to edit probe and back
 - [ ] (NAAA REJECTED) ctrl+s shrtcut
 - [ ] add ace editor